 Can I Get a Cyber Security Job Without a Degree?

 It is absolutely possible to get a cyber security job without a degree.
+Cyber security is not hard to learn.
 Many employers prioritize skill and expertise over education level.
 This means that you can become a cyber security professional through alternative routes that are faster and cheaper than earning a degree, such as attending a coding bootcamp or community college.

 With that said, the more sensitive the industry, the higher the educational requirements will be.
 So, if your goal is to work for a government agency or a medical institution, you may need a bachelor’s or even a master’s degree.